 HIPAA has strict requirements regarding information security and sharing files.
 Crucially, files must be encrypted to NIST Standards both at rest and in transit to ensure those files are indecipherable and unusable should a cybersecurity breach occur.

-In addition, access management controls and multi-factor authentication must be in place to ensure only authorized individuals are accessing files and PHI data.
+In addition, access management controls and multi-factor authentication must be in place to ensure only authorized individuals, are accessing files and PHI data to ensure data protection

 Unfortunately, while many popular solution providers offer secure file sharing and cloud file storage, not all provide HIPAA compliant file document sharing by design – and some are not HIPAA compliant at all.

 As such, it is crucial that you do your homework before selecting a file sharing service.
 Below are five important considerations to consider as you begin your search for a HIPAA compliant file sharing solution.